History

 Training of skippers began immediately after the launch.
 This type of ship is not built for maneuvering.
 In earlier times, this was hardly necessary, and the attached keel makes it even more difficult.
 It therefore requires great skill from the skippers.

 However, a few months later, the first voyage with passengers could be made.
 Rowing was also performed by an enthusiastic group of enthusiasts.
-Sailing also began much earlier than planned in that same year.
+Furthermore, sailing also began much earlier than planned in that same year.
 With this, the Dorestat-1 demonstrated that it can do what it was built for.

 References